16 courses offered in the Department of Engineering

 From the Faculty of Clinical Medicine

 We provide high-quality research training to clinical health professionals with an aptitude for research to enable them to become future leaders in medical and healthcare science.
-We can offer training in an outstanding environment, spanning basic science, translational medicine, interdisciplinary, behavioural and applied health research.
+We offer training in an outstanding environment, spanning basic science, translational medicine, interdisciplinary, behavioural and applied health research.

 We take great pride in our track record of successfully training health professionals to undertake the highest quality research across Cambridge and Norwich.
 We offer one of the most rewarding environments in which you could pursue your research training with world-leading researchers in The Schools of Clinical Medicine and Biological Sciences at the Universities of Cambridge, Wellcome Sanger Institute and other MRC, Wellcome & Cancer Research UK funded Institutes, Centres & Units in the wider Cambridge area, as well as the School of Health Sciences and Norwich Medical School at the University of East Anglia with other partners on the Norwich Research Park.
 The most important criteria we are looking for are the pursuit of research excellence, hard work and the will to make a difference to health.